 Vitamins and minerals in food

-In general, the mineral content of the foods you eat depends on the soil on which they were grown or reared.
+In general, the level of minerals in food depends on the soil on which they were grown or reared.
 This is because plants can only absorb minerals from the soil from which they make their way up the food chain.
 In contrast, the vitamin content of food is generally similar whatever the source, as the plants and some animals synthesise these themselves.
-Because minerals are needed in greater amounts, and are often leached out of the soil during the ice-age (eg selenium) mineral deficiency is more common than vitamin deficiency.
+Mineral deficiency is more common than vitamin deficiency because minerals are needed in greater amounts for health, and because minerals are often lacking from the soil – either because they are depleted by agricultural practices, or because they were leached out of the soil during the last ice-age (eg selenium).

-VItamin and mineral deficiencies are especially common among people following restricted diets (eg for weight loss or food intolerances), those with reduced appetites (eg elderly), those with increased needs (eg growing teenagers, pregnant women) and in people eating vegetables grown in mineral-poor soils.
+Vitamin and mineral deficiencies are especially common among people following restricted diets (eg for weight loss or due to food intolerances), those with reduced appetites (eg elderly), those with increased needs (eg growing teenagers, pregnant women) and in people eating vegetables grown in mineral-poor soils.

 To help maximise your intake of vitamins and minerals: